MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 ### 5.2.
 Introduction to Kubernetes and GKE

 Kubernetes is an open-source orchestrator for containers, so you can better manage and scale your applications.
-Kubernetes offers an API that let's control it's operations, through several utilities.
+Kubernetes offers an API that let's control its operations, through several utilities.
 Kubernetes lets you deploy containers on a set of nodes called a cluster.

 #### 5.2.1 What is a  cluster?